KrisV-777/C4-Compiler/ReadMe.md

 # C4 Compiler

 A compiler for a subset of C, which I wrote as part of a university course I took during winter 2024.
-The project was originally intended to be done in a group of three and implemented step wise throughout the semester, however my group quit up halfway through the first phase, and I ended up implementing the entire project myself.
+The project was originally intended to be done in a group of three and was divided into multiple phases to be worked on step wise throughout the semester, however my group quit up halfway through the first phase, and I ended up implementing the entire project myself.
 The implementation follows the [ISO Standard, Draft N1570](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf) under the given constraints:

 ## Expressions (§6.5)